clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 but typically not necessary.

-To put it another way: "changing variables" in Clojure happens differently from many other languages, in ways that are predictable from the concurrency perspective and eliminate many concurrency hazards.
+To put it another way: "changing variables" in Clojure happens differently from many other languages; in ways that are predictable from the concurrency perspective and which eliminate many concurrency hazards.

 Next lets take a closer look to the identity/value separation.

-## Identity/Value Separation ("on State And Identity")
+## Identity/Value Separation ("on State and Identity")

 In Clojure, *values* are immutable.
 They never change.
 For example, a number is a value.
 A map `{:language "Clojure"}` is a value.
 A vector with 3 elements is a value.

 When you attempt to modify a value (a data structure), a new value is produced instead.
-This is known as *persistent data structures* (the word "persistent" has nothing to do with storing data on disk). *Identity* is a named entity (e.g. a list of active chat group members or a counter) that changes over time and at any given moment references a value.
+These are known as *persistent data structures* (the word "persistent" has nothing to do with storing data on disk).

+An *identity* is a named entity (e.g. a list of active chat group members or a counter) that changes over time and at any given moment references a value.
 For example, the current value of a counter may be `42`.
-After incrementing it, the value is `43` but it is still the same counter, the same identity.
-This is different from, say, Java or Ruby, where variables serve as identities that (typically) point to a mutable value and modified in place.
+After incrementing it, the value is `43` but it is still the same counter --- the same identity.
+This is different from, say, Java or Ruby, where variables serve as identities that (typically) point to a mutable value and which are modified in place.

 TBD: an images to illustrate these concepts